oracle-livelabs/adb/shared/agentic-select-ai/use-ask-oracle-demo-app/use-ask-oracle-demo-app.md

 - This lab requires the completion of all the preceding labs in the **Contents** menu on the left.
 - Autonomous Database is reachable from your browser environment.

+> Note: If you are independently using OML Notebook on your instance to run the code, append `%script` at the beginning for the codeblocks.

 ## Task 1: Create NL2SQL Profile
 To create NL2SQL profile:
 1. Add a paragraph in your OML Notebook by clicking the **+** symbol.